 together inside the CDI.

-Click here for instructions for setup and installation of the KDX Performance CDIIf you want one just email me (firstname.lastname@example.org) and I'll send you a PayPal invoice for $199 plus $31 shipping from Ecuador (where I am currently at).
-Tell me what country you are in also.
+Click here for instructions for setup and installation of the KDX Performance CDIIf you want one just email me (email@example.com) and I'll send you a PayPal invoice for $199 plus $35 shipping from Ecuador (where I am currently at) to USA.
+If not in USA then tell me what country you are in so I can find out the shipping cost by DHL.

 Here's a picture of me with a second place trophy in Paraguay after racing my KDX200SR (with performance CDI) against the country champion in the "enduro bike" division.
 I was leading him in both motos but got tired and slowed down because I had ridden too much the day before and so got 2nd place the 2nd moto.
 The next race I left him far behind on a track that was more wide open and had faster straights.